-Thus the U.S.S.R., which had previously been separated from Germany by Poland, obtained a common frontier with Germany along the Ribbentrop-Molotov Line.
-And it was on this line that military
+Thus the U.S.S R., which had previously been separated from Germany by Poland, obtained a common frontier with Germany along the Ribbentrop-Molotov Line.
+And it was on this line that military operations began when Hitler attacked Soviet Russia on June 22, 1941.

-Only four days later, on June 26, the German armies crossed the eastern frontier of the Polish Republic in its northern sector near Minsk, and ten days later, on July 2, in its southern sector on Volhynia.
+Only four days later, on June 26, the German armies crossed the eastern frontier of the Polish Republic in its northern sector near Minsk, and ten days later, on July 2, in its southern sector in Volhynia.

-The resistance offered to the German invaders by the much more numerous

-Soviet forces in the eastern half of Poland lasted only one-third as long as that offered by the less well-equipped Polish army in the smaller western half of the country, although in the east there was more room to manœuver.
+The resistance offered to the German invaders by the much more numerous Soviet forces in the eastern half of Poland lasted only one-third as long as that offered by the less well-equipped Polish army in the smaller, western half of the country, although in the east there was more room for manœuvre.

-It was not till they reached Smolensk and were fighting on their own soil that the Soviet armies resisted the German armored divisions as fiercely as the Poles had done.
+It was not till they reached Smolensk and were fighting on their own soil that the Soviet armies resisted the German armoured divisions as fiercely as the Poles had done.